c-nicomar/IM_AWES_bench.jl/docs/src/index.md

 # IM\_AWES\_bench.jl

-Julia package for reproducing an induction-machine (IM) AWES ground-station bench simulation, originally built in Simulink.
-It provides reusable machine models, observers, discrete controllers, estimators, and standalone benchmark simulators for a squirrel-cage induction machine under field-oriented control (FOC).
+Julia package for modelling, simulating, and testing induction-machine control strategies, providing reusable machine models, observers, discrete controllers, estimators, and standalone benchmark simulators for a squirrel-cage induction machine under field-oriented control (FOC).

-It is also the machine-control backend for `ElectricMachineWinch.jl`, which embeds the induction-machine model in a `KiteSimulators.jl` autopilot simulation.
+The package contains both continuous ModelingToolkit systems and discrete/hybrid controller implementations.
+It is also used as the machine-control backend for `ElectricMachineWinch.jl`, which integrates the induction-machine model inside a `KiteControllers.jl` autopilot simulation.

+As example, simulation scripts for the AWES ground-station electrical bench of "Universidad Carlos III de Madrid" are provided.

 ## Two modelling paths